Generally, in order for veterans to be eligible for VA disability benefits, they must satisfy three elements:

 If you have just left active military service and are disabled as a result of your service (known as a service-connected disability), you may be eligible for temporary disability compensation or VA benefits right away.

 If you meet the requirements for these programs, you’ll receive a prestabilization rating.
 Depending on the severity of your disability, this rating can be 50% or 100%.
-Your prestabilization rating will last one year after you leave active duty.

 Do you run out of VA Disability benefits?

-No, they do not.
-VA service connected disability compensation is intended for veterans who were disabled during their time in service.
 Unless VA has evidence that your condition has improved enough to justify a lower rating or if you (the veteran claimant) have passed away, they should continue.

 Can You file a VA Claim for disability after 10 years or even 20 years?